rounakkumar30/Inert_Farming/README.md

 # Problem Statement:

-Food demand is expected to be 350 million tonnes by 2030 and we are currently producing 291.95 million tonnes ( 2019-20 ).

-Average crop productivity in our country is low due to lack of infrastructure and proper supply chains.

-In Agriculture, there is a great potential for AI and ML systems to improve the efficiency and quality of food crops
+World cereal equivalent (CE) food demand is projected to be around 10,094 million tons in 2030 and 14,886 million tons in 2050, while its production is projected to be 10,120 million tons in 2030 and 15,970 million tons in 2050 having a marginal surplus.

+India and China are capturing large share of global food demand.

 # Implementation Diagram